ivonunes/inkstead-writer/docs/start/themes.md

 RSS browser presentation is optional.
 In `theme/pages/feed.xml.plume`, declare `@style` and `@script` resources, then include `feed.presentationScriptSrc` where you want the browser presentation script to appear.
 RSS readers still receive RSS.

-## Footer Attribution
+## Footer attribution

-The default templates include a copyright notice and a small `Powered by Inkstead Writer` link.
+The default templates include a copyright notice and a small `Written in Inkstead` link.
 To remove the attribution without ejecting or editing the default templates, set:

 ```json
 {